interactive-fiction-class/interactive-fiction-class.github.io/homeworks/generating-descriptions/generating-descriptions.md

 > hunt, etc.), size of adventure, and so forth?
 > ...
 > But as anyone ever heard of someone trying to come up with a generator
-> whigh would produce infocom-style text adventures?
+> which would produce infocom-style text adventures?
 I can just imagine
 > what kind of limitations it would have, but I’m curious to know if
 > anyone has tried this, and if so what degree of success they’ve had.

-No. ...
-The generator you speak of is not written, not being written, and not anywhere on the horizon.
+No. The generator you speak of is not written, not being written, and not anywhere on the horizon.
 In 50 years, maybe.
 In 20, definitely not.
-The problem of writing interesting stories, which adhere to someone’s definition of a plot (with goal explanations, conflict, resolution, comlication, climax, etc., all occuring at appropriate intervals) is very hard, and I don’t expect a solution soon.
+The problem of writing interesting stories, which adhere to someone’s definition of a plot (with goal explanations, conflict, resolution, complication, climax, etc., all occuring at appropriate intervals) is very hard, and I don’t expect a solution soon.
 But the problem of writing clever puzzles involves much greater creativity, and I have seen NO evidence that ANYBODY has a clue in